25prabhu10/notes/docs/Languages/Git/Git.md

 # list edits to lines 100-150 in filename.txt
 git log -L 100,150:filename.txt

-# Use heuristics to get log of a certain function, class, etc...
+# Use heuristics to get log of a certain function, class, etc..
 git log -L :funcName:filename.ts

 # get logs contains an expression